ceramic-sf/quick-boi-source/bolq.md

 Quantum laws of physics can be used to show that computation is a branch of physics.
 Computers are made of atoms, which obey quantum theory, so there is a quantum theory of computation.
 This showed that [computers are universal simulators](#the-universality-of-quantum-computation) and that quantum computers are possible to build.

-*The proof in 1985 by Deutsch of the universality of quantum computation is evidence that a computer composed of qunatum elements can perform quantum computation.*
+*The proof in 1985 by Deutsch of the universality of quantum computation is evidence that a computer composed of quantum elements can perform quantum computation.*

 ### Error correction is required in computers